iragazzisrl/whatsapp-api-cloud-coexistence/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 📞 Support

-For support and questions:
-- Create an issue in this repository
-- Contact: [your-email@example.com]
-- Documentation: [link-to-docs]

 ## 🙏 Acknowledgments

 - Facebook for the SDK and API